vitalif/vitastor/docs/usage/ublk.en.md

 and [VDUSE](qemu.en.md#vduse) iops-wise and may or may not outperform VDUSE in linear I/O MB/s. ublk also allows to recover devices even if the server (vitastor-ublk process) dies.

+vitastor-ublk supports TRIM (discard): running `blkdiscard` or `fstrim` on the mapped device deletes Vitastor objects fully covered by the trimmed range and frees their space in the pool.
+See [TRIM notes](qemu.en.md#trimdiscard) for semantics details.

 ## Example performance comparison

 TCP (100G), 3 hosts each with 6 NVMe OSDs, 3 replicas, single client